 Myth one: The Constitution was written on hemp paper

 The Constitution and the Declaration of Independence were written on parchment.
 The point of debate is that some working drafts of the documents might have been composed on paper made from hemp, which was widely used in that period.

 Myth two: Thomas Jefferson signed the Constitution

 Thomas Jefferson didn’t sign the Constitution.
-This is the most-popular myth at the National Constitution Center, especially when guests enter our hall of statutes of the Constitution’s signers – and ask where the Jefferson statue is.
+This is the most popular myth at the National Constitution Center, especially when visitors enter our Signers' Hall, comprised of statues of the Constitution’s different signers—and ask where the Jefferson statue is.
 In 1787, Jefferson was in Paris as the United States’ envoy, and he missed the Constitutional Convention in Philadelphia.

 Myth three: John Adams also signed the Constitution